dsobral/ADER17S/README.md

 ### LO 5 - Generate alignments of processed reads against a reference genome

 #### 	LO 5.1 - What is a reference genome, versioning and where to obtain genomes
-		Question: Are genomes constant?
+		Are genomes constant?
 		Obtain genome fasta from Ensembl

 #### 	LO 5.2 - Alignment software: tophat2/hisat2; bwa; sailfish/salmon
-		Question: what are the conditions of using burrows-wheeler approaches?
+		What are the conditions of using burrows-wheeler approaches?
 		Prepare a reference genome to use with hisat2 and bwa

 #### 	LO 5.3 - Run an alignment: the SAM/BAM alignment format
 		Run hisat2 / bwa mem in an example dataset
-		Question: what is the SAM format; what is the BAM format?
+		What is the SAM format; what is the BAM format?

 ### LO 6 - Assess the general quality of the alignments and detect possible problems

 #### 	LO 6.1 - What is a reference gene annotation, versioning and where to obtain
-		Question: what is the GFF/GTF format?
+		What is the GFF/GTF format?
 		Obtain genome GTF from Ensembl

 #### 	LO 6.2 - Visualizing alignments in IGV for single genes